Aliases for STRAP Gene

 GeneCards Summary for STRAP Gene

 STRAP (Serine/Threonine Kinase Receptor Associated Protein) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include receptor binding.
+Among its related pathways are Signaling by GPCR and TGF-beta Receptor Signaling Pathway.
+GO annotations related to this gene include poly(A) RNA binding and kinase activity.
 An important paralog of this gene is EIF3I.

 UniProtKB/Swiss-Prot for STRAP Gene